 In the event of a deal, the UK and the EU have reached agreement that there should be a transition period up to 31 December 2020 to allow more time for negotiations on the future UK-EU relationship.
 During this time, all EU law would continue to apply in the UK.
 That would mean that citizens would have exactly the same rights and guarantees as before - so, you will still be able to use your EHIC card.

 The EHIC will cease to be valid in the event of no deal.
 This has a limited effect on university travellers under the University’s UMAL travel cover as it would simply mean UMAL would not be able to waive the £25 deductible for medical expenses.

-Important Note: The University's travel insurance will not cover you for any personal time, travel or activities unrelated to university business during your trip.
+Important: The University's travel insurance will not cover you for any family members, personal time, travel or activities unrelated to university business during your trip.
 You must have your own travel and medical insurance to cover these.

 Deal or no deal